hackNU/hacknu.github.com/imo-hackathon.md

 4. Your creation must exhibit the slightest functionality of its intended behavior.

 5. You may work in groups or individually.
-The number of members in your group will be taken into account when judging.
 Teams are limited to two people.

 We encourage you to [try imo on the Web](https://imo.im), and on your mobile device ([iPhone](http://itunes.apple.com/us/app/imo/id336435697?mt=8&ign-mpt=uo%3D6)/[iPad](http://itunes.apple.com/us/app/imo-instant-messenger-for/id405179691), [Android](https://play.google.com/store/apps/details?id=com.imo.android.imoim)) to familiarize yourself with the product before the event.